 What companies/classes are you currently in?

-I am currently a Tap Cat, a Jazzcat, and a member of Hoofers Company.
+I am currently a proud member of the JazzCats company.

 When did you start at Center Stage?